-Technical reviewer is an employee who is a current or previously qualified analyst in the methodology being reviewed that performs a technical review of analytical results and is not an author of the applicable report.
+Technical reviewer is an employee who is a current or previously qualified analyst in the methodology being reviewed that performs a technical review of, and is not an author of, the applicable report or its contents.

-Technician (or equivalent role, position, or title as designated by the Laboratory Director) is an employee who performs analytical techniques on database, known or casework reference samples under the supervision of a qualified analyst.
+Technician (or equivalent role, position, or title as designated by the laboratory director) is an employee who performs analytical techniques on forensic samples under the supervision of a qualified analyst.
 Technicians do not interpret data, reach conclusions on typing results, or prepare final reports.

-Technology is used to describe the type of DNA analysis performed in the laboratory, such as RFLP, STR, YSTR or mitochondrial DNA.
+Technology is used to describe the type of forensic DNA analysis performed in the laboratory, such as RFLP, STR, YSTR, or mitochondrial DNA.